successible/cleanslate/README.md

 - Create a new Firebase project.
 - Enable Firebase authentication.
-- Enable the Google and Facebook Providers in Firebase.
-Google will be automatic.
-Facebook will require a free developer account [and about five minutes of work](https://www.youtube.com/watch?v=X_twiDVZ4PY).
+- Enable the Google provider in Firebase.
-- We provide a Terms of Use and Privacy policy for these providers.
+- We provide a Terms of Use and Privacy policy.
 They are located at `https://XXX/terms` and `https://XXX/privacy`.
 Replace `XXX` with the domain you host Clean Slate at.
 - Create your `.firebaserc` in the root with the following content.
 Example:

 ```json